 Children and young persons may participate in equal chance prize gaming only.

-Permit holders, adult gaming centres, family entertainment centres and travelling fairs must comply with the following four conditions to lawfully offer prize gaming:
+Permit holders, adult gaming centres, family entertainment centres and travelling fairs must comply with the following conditions to lawfully offer prize gaming:

 - They must comply with the level of fees set out in regulations

 - All chances to take part in the gaming must be allocated on the premises where the gaming is taking place

 - All chances to take part in the gaming must be allocated on the premises on which the gaming is taking place and on one day.
 The game must be played and completed in the day the chances are allocated.
 The result of the game must be made public in the premises on the day it is played

 - The prize for which the game is played must not exceed the amount set out in regulations

 - Participation in the gaming must not entitle the player to take part in any other gaming

 Any other premises that wish to offer prize gaming must apply for a prize gaming permit.